 To help relieve the pain associated with Morton's neuroma and allow the nerve to heal, consider the following self-care tips:

 - Take anti-inflammatory medications.
-Over-the-counter nonsteroidal anti-inflammatory medications, such as ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve), can reduce swelling and relieve pain.
+Over-the-counter nonsteroidal anti-inflammatory medications, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), can reduce swelling and relieve pain.

 - Try ice massage.
 Regular ice massage may help reduce pain.
 Freeze a water-filled paper cup or plastic foam cup and roll the ice over the painful site.